pcdangio/ros_message_introspection/README.md

 // You can use get_*() methods to read data from the message itself.
+// NOTE: See get_number() example later on for generic field reading.
 // A get_*() method is provided for each ROS primitive type.
 Only primitive type fields (e.g. int32, string, time, etc) can be read.
 // You must use the correct get_*() method that matches the type of the field you are trying to read.
 // Use the definition_tree to determine what the field's path and type is.